 MISSION: Administers FAHP and provides assistance on eligibilities, legislative interpretation, risk-based stewardship and oversight, and major project oversight.
-Provides leadership, expertise, guidance, coordination, technical support, training, and development on the comprehensive aspects for performance and asset management of FAHP to ensure consistency in philosophy and sustained implementation of performance elements across highway and other modal program areas.
+Provides leadership and expertise in managing highway infrastructure assets utilizing progressive policies and practices that facilitate transportation investment decisions.
+Provides leadership, guidance, coordination, and development on the comprehensive aspects for performance management of FAHP to ensure consistency in philosophy and sustained implementation of performance elements across highway and other modal program areas.